fengyouchao/SSHF_Template/README.md

 SSHF_Demo
 =========

 It is a demo built by Spring framework, Struts2, Hibernate4, and FreeMarker.
-The project is built by maven
+The project is built by Eclipse

 How to download the project
 ---------------------------